peytonmford/data_project/README.md

 I also used a heatmap to visualize the correlation between each feature column and we discovered a strong relationship among several of the columns.
 It was our decision to include all of the columns in the model because of the balance of the data.

 ## Description of how data was split into training and testing sets:
-The data was split using the ‘geography’ column as our test target and all remaining columns as our feature set.
-The data was randomly split 75/25.
+I ran a correlation function (.corr) over the dataframe and plotted the results to visualize heatmap results of how the cloumns were related to each other.
+We determined from our observation that we would include all of the remaining columns as features for the model.The data was split using the ‘geography’ column as our test target and all remaining columns as our feature set.
+The data was randomly split using the default of 75/25.

 ## Explanation of model choice, including limitations and benefits
 The choice of our model changed throughout the experience.
 There was a little confusion about our ability to predict a location using the ‘geography’ column with a regression model.
-However, we were aware that a classification model is capable of predicting at most two possible outcomes.
-We needed to use a regression model to account for the nearly forty possible outcomes from our data.
-We choose the linear regression model.
-The following points speak to the advantages and disadvantages we considered when we chose this model:
+However, we were aware that a classification model is only capable of predicting at most two possible outcomes and our data is fluid and changes from month to month.
+We decided not to include all of the models that were created usinf Classification algorithms because they didn't fit the dataset.
+We did include one Classification model in the final code as an example.
+We needed to use a regression model to account for the nearly forty possible outcomes for a location evidenced from our data.
+We choose the Linear Regression model as our primary algorithm.
+We also included the Random Forest algorithm as a reality check.
+The following points speak to the advantages and disadvantages we considered when we chose the Linear Regression algorithm:

 ### Advantages –
 1. The algorithm is easy to implement and gives good results usually.
 It also has a lower time complexity when compared to other algorithms.
 And the mathematical equations are not that difficult to understand.